Background debug mode interface

 Background debug mode (BDM) interface is an electronic interface that allows debugging of embedded systems.
 Specifically, it provides in-circuit debugging functionality in microcontrollers.
 It requires a single wire and specialized electronics in the system being debugged.
 It appears in many Freescale Semiconductor products.
+Background commands are categorized into two types: Non-intrusive commands and Active background commands.
+Non-intrusive commands can be issued while the user program is running, which include memory access commands.

 The interface allows a Host to manage and query a target.
 Specialized hardware is required in the target device.
 No special hardware is required in the host; a simple bidirectional I/O pin is sufficient.